 Addiction, abuse, and misuse.
 Risk evaluation and mitigation strategy (REMS).
 Life-threatening respiratory depression.
 Accidental ingestion.
 Neonatal opioid withdrawal syndrome.
 Cytochrome P450 3A4 interaction.
 Risks from concomitant use with benzodiazepines or other CNS depressants.

+Assess the potential need for access to naloxone when initiating and renewing therapy.
+Consider prescribing naloxone based on risk factors for overdose (eg, history of opioid use disorder, prior opioid overdose, household members or other close contacts at risk for accidental ingestion or overdose).
 Abuse potential (monitor).
 Increased risk of fatal respiratory depression (esp. when initiating therapy and during dose increases); monitor.
 Accidental exposure may result in fatal overdose (esp. children).
 Sleep-related breathing disorders (including central sleep apnea (CSA), sleep-related hypoxemia); consider dose reduction if CSA develops.
 Risk of neonatal opioid withdrawal syndrome.
 Pulmonary disease (eg, COPD, cor pulmonale); monitor for respiratory depression (esp. within the first 24–72hrs of initiating therapy and after dose increases); consider alternative non-opioid analgesics.
 Head injury.
 Impaired consciousness, coma, shock; avoid.
 Increased intracranial pressure, brain tumors; monitor.
 Convulsive disorders.
 Difficulty swallowing.
 Underlying GI disorders (eg, esophageal or colon cancer with a small GI lumen).
 Biliary tract disease.
 Acute pancreatitis.
 Acute alcoholism.
 Drug abusers.
 Avoid abrupt cessation.
 Reevaluate periodically.
 Impaired renal or hepatic function.
 Elderly.
 Cachectic.
 Debilitated.
 Pregnancy.
 Labor & delivery, nursing mothers: not recommended.